 One feature of cross-cultural training is identifying where these stereotypes and generalisations are and aren’t helpful to us in our international communication.

 Stereotypes always bad!
 Is that true?

 We have a stereotype about stereotypes.
 They’re all bad.
 They all express a negative opinion.
 But some stereotypes are positive.
 Friendliness, hospitality, sincerity, honesty.

 If someone had those stereotypes about my country I’d be quite pleased!

 Get into stereotypes.

 In ‘When Teams Collide,’ Richard Lewis reminds us that stereotypes don’t come from ‘thin air’.
 They often disguise a deeper reality.
 So the term English ‘humour’ covers valid English characteristics of self-deprecation, irony and the use of coded speech.
 Japanese politeness disguises the search for ‘saving face’ and harmony.
-German direct criticism and occasional focus on negative aspects of performance disguises a real wish to maintain and improve standards.
+German direct criticism and occasional focus on negative aspects of performance disguise a real wish to maintain and improve standards.
 ‘When Teams Collide’ (NB Books), is an excellent book.
 It is the first port of call for anyone running or part of a multi-cultural team.